T1D Board of Directors: It’s Time for Change

 August 20, 2019

-The JDCA offers six key recommendations about how to improve the performance of the boards, as we have done in the past.
+The JDCA offers six key recommendations about how to improve the performance of the boards.
 These recommendations are informed by best practices from the corporate world but acknowledge the unique circumstances of the non-profit.
 The recommendations are as follows:

 Hold board members externally accountable.
 Non-profit board members can only be appointed or removed by fellow board members, which consolidates power in an insulated bubble.
 Board member election by a broad base of donors would create accountability and ensure alignment with the donor base.

 Decrease the number of members on the non-profit boards.
-As shown in Appendix A, JDRF has 30 directors and the ADA has 19.
+As shown in the opening chart, JDRF has 30 directors and the ADA has 19.
 In contrast, effective boards in many high-performing organizations have between 8 and 14 members— large enough to bring a range of skills and experience to the table but small enough to maintain a meaningful and fully engaged discussion.

 Deploy resources in line with donor priorities.
 In a 2019 JDCA survey asking donors how contributions raised at T1D fundraising events should be utilized, 85 percent of walkers surveyed said that they want the majority of funds raised at walks to be used for cure research.
 97 percent of walkers surveyed said cure research should be the top priority for diabetes charities.
 However, in the same year only 37 percent of JDRF’s, and only 16 percent of the ADA’s annual income was spent on research.
 Without regular donor surveys and a continued dialogue in which donor sentiment is gauged, the ADA and JDRF will continue to be misaligned with the goals and wishes of their donors.